 Prompt users to follow your social accounts in order to receive your latest wares.
-Have users visit your recently updated website for 2018 and ask them to sign up for your mailing list before they’re able to receive a new t-shirt.
+Have users visit your recently updated website for 2022 and ask them to sign up for your mailing list before they’re able to receive a new t-shirt.
 For users, they get a new toy.
-For brands, you get invaluable contact information and communication channels to your audience.
+For brands, you get invaluable contact information and communication channels with your audience.

 4: Utilize Influencers to Reposition Your Brand